benfredj/indicator-athantime/README.md

 -
 + shows athan times
 + shows current hijri date (based on the Umm Alqura Calendar)
-+ play athan sound
++ plays athan sound
-+ play notification sound before and after athan
++ plays notification sound before and after athan

 How to use:
 -